Eva Price

-Eva moves into The Rovers Return Inn with her mother and her mother's boyfriend, Karl Munro (John Michie).
+Eva moves into The Rovers Return Inn with her mother Stella, and her mother's boyfriend, Karl Munro (John Michie).
 Tyldesley later said in May 2012 that Eva's glamorous lifestyle can be "straining", and that she enjoys time off work to wear normal and more comfortable clothes.
 Kate White of Inside Soap praised the character while a writer for the Daily Mirror nicknamed the character "Eva The Diva".
 Eva was described as being "feisty."
 Tyldesley revealed more about her character, saying: "Eva is a little bit of a princess!
 She's been spoiled rotten, so she's somewhat high maintenance and a little bit of a drama queen.
 She's definitely used to getting her own way."
 Laura Armstrong from The People described Eva as a "fit barmaid" and later added that "her shifts at Nick's Bistro seem like a stroll in a Manchester park".